gloliva/Music159-Projects/QuNeo Midterm/README.md

 ## QuNeo Device Handler

-QuNeo raw data is packaged as an OSC bundle and routed throughout the patch to detect button presses and pressure.
+QuNeo raw data is packaged as an OSC bundle and routed throughout the patch to detect button presses and pressure, which correspond to actions like playing a soundscape, changing the speed or pitch of a selected soundscape, or adding effects to a selected soundscape.
 ![quneo](../media/midterm/quneo-handler.PNG)

 ## Using Samples